Chatham Anglers: Internship program

 The Chatham Athletic Association offers internships in Sports Business and Sports Media.
 Students majoring in sport management, business, marketing, and accounting/finance are mentored on sports-business processes including trend analysis, inventory management, profitability analysis, and marketing projects.

 Live broadcasts

 In 2003, Chatham became the first Cape Cod Baseball League team to start broadcasting games, and has received national attention as a training grounds for young broadcasters.
 The Anglers provide live broadcasts for all 44 regular season games in addition to the playoffs.
 All home games have a live video and audio stream while road games are audio only.
 Viewers can find the live video and audio stream by visiting the Broadcast Central page of the Anglers website.
 Fans can also listen by calling TRZ Teamline toll free to for all broadcasts 1-800-846-4700, code 3841.
+In 2023, Chatham became the first Cape Cod Baseball League team to broadcast its games over FM radio when it announced that all home games would be available on 89.9 FM within two miles of Veterans Field.

 Below is a list of those who have served as broadcast announcers for the A's.